MenkeTechnologies/zsh-cpan-completion/README.md

 ![zsh-cpan-completion screenshot](http://jakobmenke.com/img/zsh-cpan-completion.png?raw=true)

 This plugin has all functionality of OMZ cpanm completion but it also allows `cpan install word<tab>` and `cpanm install <tab>` to complete remote CPAN package from output of `perl -MCPAN -e 'CPAN::Shell->m("/$package/")'`.
-The word before tab completion must be >= 3 characters in length to reduce crashing of zsh from too many packages.
+The word before tab completion must be >= 2 characters in length to reduce crashing of zsh from too many packages.
+ZPWR_CPAN_MIN_PREFIX controls the min length of prefix.

 ## Install for Oh My Zsh